spryker/spryker-docs/docs/scos/user/technology-partners/202108.0/payment-partners/amazon-pay/legacy-demoshop-integration/amazon-pay-rendering-a-pay-with-amazon-button-on-the-cart-page.md

 ---
 title: Amazon Pay - Rendering a “Pay with Amazon” Button on the Cart Page
-description: This article describes the way how to render the "Pay with Amazon" button on the cart page.
+description: This article describes the way how to render the Pay with Amazon button on the cart page.
 last_updated: Jun 16, 2021
 template: concept-topic-template
 originalLink: https://documentation.spryker.com/2021080/docs/amazon-pay-rendering-pay-demoshop